spacelift-io/cortex-plugin/README.md

 7. Go back to the proxy in cortex (`Plugins` -> `Proxies`), and edit it.
 Use the above outputs to create URL Prefixs in the proxies config.
 You can also delete the initial url prefix you created in step 2.
   ![proxy.png](proxy.png)
+8. Save the proxy.

+** You are done!
+You can now use the Spacelift plugin in Cortex. **